 - Irritation from Collies, Old English Sheepdogs, and Shetland Sheepdog breeds because of their unique shape of the head and eyelashes rubbing against the eyeball itself.

 - Allergies are also a common cause of canine eye infections.
-If your dog is suffering from allergies, he may also be scratching excessively at his face, which will lead to abrasions and scarring.
+If your dog suffers from allergies, he may also be scratching excessively at his face, leading to abrasions and scarring.

 - Dogs with facial injuries or those struck by an object can also develop a dog eye infection because of the trauma they experienced on the face and surrounding area.